htw-imi-showtime/showtime-website/content/ws22/master/m2-mmo-bubble-bobble/_index.md

 {{</section>}}

 {{<section title="Future">}}
 Future Bubble Bobble extreme remastered could be extended by many more features.
 At the current state the game is almost production ready.
-There are a lot of things we could add like power-ups or more animations.
-To get the game productive ones would need a large, scalable and stable network setup with a good cloud infrastructure.
+There are a lot of things we could add like **power-ups** or more **animations**.
+To get the game productive ones would need a large, scalable and stable network setup with a good **cloud infrastructure**.
 {{</section>}}